gmusicproxy/gmusicproxy/README.md

 Google has released a nice music service and now it is even more interesting with the All Access option.
 The Google-way to listen your collection and the stations is by means of Android devices or any web browser.
 If you want to use your TVs or HiFi audio systems, the main tool is the Chromecast key.
 I can't buy one (at the moment it is not available in my country) and it looks a bit closed.
 Even more I already got a music-system based on a PC connected to my HiFi audio system: it makes use of [MPD][1] and I would like keep it.

 My project is based on the great [Unofficial Google Play Music API][3] of Simon Weber: it already permits to create URLs to stream the tracks as regular MP3 but they expire in 1 minute!
-This proxy generates persistent URLs that never expire and that you can add to any playlist.
+Keeping this proxy running, it can generate persistent local URLs that never expire and that can be used in any media-player.

 This project is not supported nor endorsed by Google.
-It's aim is not the abuse of the service but the one to improove the access to the service.
+It's aim is not the abuse of the service but the one to improove the access to it.
 I'm not responsible of its misuse.

 ### Features
 - create persistent URLs to all the tracks, albums and stations available on the Google Play Music + All Access platform